 The Role of Omega-3 and MCT Oil

-Why We Exclude Antioxidants During This Window
+Why We Exclude Antioxidants During This Attack Window

 Any antioxidant taken during this window — like Vitamin C or IP6 — would neutralize ROS and protect cancer cells from the oxidative damage radiation is trying to induce.
 That’s why all antioxidants are delayed until after the oxidative kill window (usually around 12:30 PM).
 Timing is critical.

-Cumulative Kill Power: 2x to 3.5x Radiation Boost
+Cumulative Kill Power: 2× to 3.5× Boost (But It Depends!)

 The Science Is on Our Side